novaitdevteam/nova.docs/docs/components/novatalkscore.md

 - *NovaTalks.Core*: Check Type and Role of Token Endpoint [:clipboard: NC2-383] [NC2-383]

 	- GET auth/get_token_info - a new endpoint, returns data about the user by token.

-	- NovaTalks In node - token verification has been added on deployment;	 it must be **ownerType = "User"**, otherwise - show the status (signature under the node).
+	- NovaTalks In node - token verification has been added on deployment;

+	> it must be **ownerType = "User"**, otherwise - show the status (signature under the node).

 	- BotAgent In node - similar, but **ownerType = "AgentBot"**.

 ####Bug Fixes

-- *NovaTalks.UI/Core*: Agent does see all conversations without inbox membership [:clipboard: NC2-356] [NC2-356]
+- *NovaTalks.Core*: Agent does see all conversations without inbox membership [:clipboard: NC2-356] [NC2-356]

 	- Fixed agent's ability to see all inbox's conversations without being its member.
 	- Fixed agent's ability to see all team's conversations without being its member.